j-tai/TieFix/README.md

   * Fix: Add a shadow to the text
 * [**MC-177664**](https://bugs.mojang.com/browse/MC-177664) Sound system warning messages are spamming to the system log
   * Workaround: Do not log these warnings
-* [**MC-197616**](https://bugs.mojang.com/browse/MC-197616) Certain custom biome settings cause game to spam "Received invalid biome id: -1" in the console, causing major lag or freeze
-  * Workaround: Do not log these warnings

 ## Configuration